Apps72/Dev.Data/ReadMe.md

 ### Version 1.4

 * Add an **EntitiesGenerator** class to generate all classes associated to an existing Database, via the file **Entities.tt**.

+### Version 1.5

+* All code reviewed and rebuilt with .NET Core framework (https://dotnet.github.io)
+* Fix the Numeric SQL type to Decimal C# type.